 The likelihood here is that if you are looking to buy studio headphones, you’re probably not considering the in-ear approach.
 In-ear headphones tend to offer a very underwhelming representation of the low end.
 Quite often, they even struggle to reproduce the entire frequency spectrum altogether.
 Equally, the nature of their positioning means that sound is directly injected into the ear, making it tricky for the brain to translate acoustics or differentiate between early and late reflections.
 However, having a pair of decent in-ear headphones can be incredibly helpful for briefly checking the balance of a mix.
 They also offer very great noise rejection so if you’re in a pinch and trying to get some work done on the go, they could be a lifesaver.

 On-ear headphones are probably closer to what you’re considering.
-The nature of this design tends to offer open and airy sound.
+The nature of this design tends to offer an open and airy sound.
 This is simply because unlike in-ear or over-ear headphones, they don’t completely close you off to your environment.
-Sometimes, on-ear headphones can be a good compromise when you can’t afford open back studio headphones.
+Sometimes, on-ear headphones can be a good compromise when you can’t afford open-back studio headphones.
 In general, their design is what limits the sound quality.
-Many can offer very high quality, full frequency audio.
+Many can offer very high quality, full-frequency audio.
 However, the better the performance, the more you’ll have to pay.

 Studio Headphones vs Studio Monitors